First Sealand dynasty: History

 administration of resources.
 An additional 32 unpublished Sealand tablets are held in Brussels.
 The tablets include letters, receipts, ledgers, personnel rosters, etc., and provide year-names and references which hint at events of the period.
-Messengers from Elam are provisioned, Anzak, a god of Dilmun (ancient Bahrain) appears as a theophoric element in names, and Nūr-Bau asks whether he should detain the boats of Ešnunna, a rare late reference to this once thriving Sumerian conurbation.
+Messengers from Elam are provisioned, Inzak, a god of Dilmun (ancient Bahrain) appears as a theophoric element in names, and Nūr-Bau asks whether he should detain the boats of Ešnunna, a rare late reference to this once thriving Sumerian conurbation.
 In addition to normal commercial activity, two omen texts from another private collection are dated to the reign of Pešgaldarameš and a kurugu-hymn dedicated to the gods of Nippur mentions Ayadaragalama.
 A variant version of the Epic of Gilgameš relocates the hero to Ur and is a piece from this period.